stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

     + Normative References: [https://schema.org/address](https://schema.org/address)
     + Mandatory if `location` is not present.

-+ `area` : Higher level area to which the streetlight belongs to.
++ `area` : Higher level area to which this streetlight belongs to.
 It can be used to group streetlights per responsible, district, neighbourhood, etc.
     + Attribute type: [Text](https://schema.org/Text)
     + Optional